Temperature Control Valves

 Electrically operated valves

-Electrically operated valves are powered by an external electric actuator, with control provided by a separate electronic control unit, and temperature sensing by resistance thermometer.
+Electrically operated valves are powered by an external electric actuator, with control provided by a separate electronic control unit, and temperature sensing by remote transmitter, transducer or resistance thermometer.

 Pneumatically operated valves